-I love food photography because it combines the precision of still life with a subject that is organic and changing from minute to minute.
-You work to perfect lighting and composition, and at the same time accept the challenge that food is a living thing that will look different each time it is plated.
+I love food photography because it combines the precision of still life with an organic subject that changes from minute to minute.
+I work to perfect lighting and composition, yet have to accept that the food will look a little different each time it is plated.

-When not working, I enjoy bicycling, reading science, baking bread, traveling with my wife who’s a botanical artist, and horsing around with Cosmo, our family and studio dog.
-We’re blessed with three adult kids that live in the area.
+When not working, I enjoy bicycling, reading science and technology subjects, cooking, and traveling with my wife who’s a botanical artist.
+We’re blessed with three adult children that live in the area.